-A few months ago I was talking to my friend, Joey Ferguson, a web programmer in D.C., and asked how he was able to pay off $16,000 in student loans in just two years.
+A few months ago, I was talking to my friend Joey Ferguson, a web developer in D.C., and asked how he was able to pay off $16,000 in student loans in just two years.

 “I’m single AF,” he said.

 But for Ferguson, his single lifestyle was the key to his own journey out of debt.

 “Frankly, being single was a massive boon to my efforts in eliminating debt,” he recently told me.
 “I was able to live off very little and make big sacrifices, which made it easy to dedicate large amounts of money to paying off debts.”